mezcel/electron-container/README.md

 * _Client Computer_: Best experience on desktop/laptop sized and mobile device sized monitors. (abandoned Safari development)

-    * the tablet and mobile screen sizes are approximations based on old device standards.
+    * the tablet and mobile screen sizes are approximations based on "old" device standards.